-After tapping the plus button in the lower right corner of the gallery, a new drawing will open.
+After tapping the plus button in the gallery, a new drawing will open.

-Up at the top, you’ll see a black Status Bar.
+Up at the top, you’ll see the Status Bar.
 From left to right on the bar, you’ll find:

 Below the status bar is your Tool Wheel, including eight of your favorite tools (each configurable), and an Undo and Redo button.